Miozuki

 Is Moissanite Durable Enough for Engagement Rings?

 Yes.
-Moissanite ranks 9.25 on the Mohs hardness scale, making it highly scratch‑resistant and suitable for daily wear.
-Unlike diamonds, it doesnt have the cleavage plane making it less prone to chipping and breaking.
-With proper care, moissanite engagement rings, wedding bands and other jewelry will retain their brilliance and resist abrasions for decades.
+Moissanite ranks 9.25 on the Mohs hardness scale, making it less prone to chipping and breaking.
+With proper care, moissanite engagement rings, wedding bands, and other jewellery will retain their brilliance and resist abrasions for decades.

 Why Does Moissanite Sparkle More Than Diamond?

-Sparkle depends on a gemstone’s refractive index - its ability to bend light.
-Moissanite’s refractive index of 2.65-2.69 surpasses diamond’s 2.42.
-This higher refractive index and unique faceting pattern disperse light into vivid rainbow flashes.
-Some buyers prefer the subtle sparkle of diamonds; others love the lively fire of moissanite.
-The choice is personal, but moissanite rings and moissanite earrings will always deliver plenty of eye‑catching brilliance.
+Sparkle depends on a gemstone's refractive index, its ability to bend light.
+Moissanite's refractive index of 2.65–2.69 surpasses diamond's 2.42.
+This means moissanite rings and earrings will always deliver eye-catching brilliance, especially in mixed lighting.

 Does Moissanite Get Cloudy?

 No. Moissanite is highly resistant to cloudiness because its crystal structure lacks internal oils or coatings.
 It withstands heat and daily wear without becoming hazy.
-Any dullness comes from surface dirt or oils.
-Cleaning with warm water, mild dish soap and a soft brush restores its shine.
-Proper storage and routine cleaning keep moissanite sparkling.
+With regular gentle cleaning, it retains its clarity indefinitely.

 Is Moissanite Ethical & Sustainable?

 Yes.
-Lab‑grown moissanite avoids the environmental damage and human rights issues often linked to diamond mining.
-Diamond extraction can destroy ecosystems, cause deforestation and consume large amounts of water and energy.
-Moissanite crystals are grown in controlled conditions that require far less water and energy.
-Because production happens in a lab rather than a conflict zone, moissanite is also 100 % conflict‑free.
-Lower carbon emissions and transparent sourcing make moissanite a sustainable choice and the perfect bridal jewellery
+Lab-grown moissanite avoids the environmental damage and human rights issues often linked to diamond mining.
+Diamond extraction can destroy ecosystems, cause deforestation, and consume large amounts of water and energy.
+Because it is created in a lab rather than mined, moissanite is conflict-free.
+Moissanite's lab origin means transparent supply chains and a clear conscience.

 Why Choose Moissanite vs Diamond?